-- User research to understand customer needs and pain points
+- UX research to understand customer needs and pain points

 - Strategic planning removes the guesswork out of the design process

-- Usability testing to ensure designs and site flow work according to business objectives
+- UX evaluation to ensure designs and site flow work according to business objectives

 - Measurement and analysis to surface both quantitative and qualitative insights